 -If overtime procedures are followed and approved by CBHC, an agency may bill for overtime hours at a rate not to exceed the position’s “time-and-one-half” rate of pay, only if it is not the agency’s policy to offer compensatory time at “time-and-one-half” or the ability to flex time within the same pay period.

-Overtime Continued:

 -For planned overtime requests, the agency will provide CBHC with the relevant details far enough in advance to allow for review and an approval decision prior to the planned overtime occurring.

 -If a position enters overtime as a result of an unplanned emergency situation occurring, it is expected that the agency will provide CBHC with the following details for documentation purposes as soon as possible following the occurrence: